dartmusic/set_global_response_headers_slim_middleware/README.md

-# set_global_response_headers_slim_middleware
+# Set global response headers Middleware for the Slim Framework

-Set the Content-Type of all responses to "application/json"
+This middleware will set the Content-Type of all responses to "application/json"

+## Installation and usage

+1. Drop this in your Middleware folder
+2. The Content-Type of all responses will be set to "application/json"